jiawangex/ExtremeCloudIQ-OpenAPI/README.md

 We **MUST** follow the below procedure for any OpenAPI definition changes:

-1. Create feature branch from release branch
+1. Create a feature branch from the release branch
-2. Change OpenAPI definition
+2. Change the OpenAPI definition
 3. [Build the changed OpenAPI definitions](#build-openapi) to make sure they are passed our custom linting ruleset
 4. Commit the OpenAPI definition changes and latest generated [xcloudiq-openapi.yaml](xcloudiq-openapi.yaml)
 5. Create a GitHub pull request and add stakeholders (API Governance team, BE, FE, QA, PLM, etc.) to review and approve
-6. Make sure resolve all concerns from stakeholders
+6. Make sure to resolve all concerns from stakeholders
 7. Start working on the new OpenAPI parallel:
-   1. Backend engineer start the API implementation
+   1. Backend engineers start the API implementation
-   2. Frontend engineer start the UI implementation
+   2. Frontend engineers start the UI implementation
-   3. QA engineer start to write test cases
+   3. QA engineers start to write test cases
-   4. PLM start to communicate the new OpenAPI proposal to customer
+   4. PLM start to communicate the new OpenAPI proposal to the customer
-8. Repeat `step 2` to `step 6` if additional OpenAPI definition change needed during `step 7` (**Anyone** can initiate the process)
+8. Repeat `step 2` to `step 6` if additional OpenAPI definition change is needed during `step 7` (**Anyone** can initiate the process)
 9. Merge changes to release branch
 10. Delete the feature branch